 - The typical costs for books and supplies (unless those costs are included as part of tuition and fees), and the cost of room and board, if applicable.

 - The job placement rate for students completing the program.

 - The median loan debt incurred by students who completed the program.

 For disclosure information on E-Campus Certificate Programs click here.

-For disclosure information on College of Business Certificate Programs click here.
+For disclosure information on OSU Cascades Post Baccalaureate Certificate Programs click here.